-The Project on Religion and Urban Culture 2.0 (RUC 2.0) seeks to understand how Indianapolis congregations are responding to the dramatic changes we all have experienced over the past several years.
+The Project on Religion and Urban Culture 2.0 (RUC 2.0), conducted from 2020 through 2022, seeks to understand how Indianapolis congregations are responding to the dramatic changes we all have experienced over the past several years.
 Among these challenges are growing economic inequality, awareness of systemic racism, immigration, political polarization, and the pandemic, among many others.
 Although national surveys reveal that religious affiliation continues to decline in the United States and, by implication, in Indianapolis, RUC 2.0 uses observations and interviews to examine congregational resiliency and creativity.
 How are congregations responding to change, and especially what are the creative responses that are worthy of notice?
+This project includes two newsletters, Research Notes and Responsive Congregations.
+Subscribe to them here.

 Research Notes provides monthly updates on what the project is learning about the themes explored in the RUC 2.0 Project.